hawkeyedatatsai/Stroke-Prediction/README.md

 - Model Selection: Since this is a classification question, models include SVC, Logistic Regression, Random Forest, KNN and XGBooster are used.
 The value of true positive (TP) is emphasized because ideally we want to precisely predict the stroke.

-- Among the models I applied, ***oversampled logistic regression*** can predict over 70% of stroke.
+- Among the models applied, ***oversampled logistic regression*** can predict over 70% of stroke.
 My recommendation is to use this model to identify individuals who may require medication or other interventions to reduce their risk of having a stroke.

 - Resampling method makes impact as all models with TP >.5 are resampled.